The way you present your artwork matters

 Bring your artwork to a full completion

-The quintessential problem in artwork by high school students is not bringing a piece of a full finish.
+The quintessential problem in artwork by high school students is not bringing a piece to a full finish.
 Many portfolio pieces by high school students are only about 50% finished, and have big problems like glaringly empty backgrounds and a lack of refinement and detail.

 For more in depth information on this topic, read Prof Lieu’s blog post here.